cmgoffena13/DE-Capstone-Portfolio-1/README.md

 Snowflake allows integration with AWS using an IAM role so credentials are not stored in a Snowflake STAGE anywhere.
 For more info on creating a Snowflake INTEGRATION with AWS, I would check out this walkthrough article: https://interworks.com/blog/2023/02/14/configuring-storage-integrations-between-snowflake-and-aws-s3/

 ### Snowflake STAGE & COPY INTO
 Snowflake allows the use of STAGEs, external sources, which greatly simplified the use of COPY INTO.
 STAGEs allow easy integration as Snowflake even keeps track of what files have been loaded.
 It was easy to supply it a wildcard and let it go to work, regardless of how far it is behind.
-I just setup the STAGEs and wrote COPY INTO quries that parse the JSON columns into a table format.
+I just setup the STAGEs and wrote COPY INTO queries that parse the JSON columns into a table format.
 Example below:
 ```sql
 COPY INTO STOCK_DB.source.market_close_by_day
 FROM (